swagger-akka-http/swagger-pekko-http/README.md

 Swagger-Pekko-Http brings [Swagger](https://swagger.io/swagger-core/) support for [Pekko-Http](https://github.com/apache/incubator-pekko) Apis.
 The included `SwaggerHttpService` route will inspect Scala types with Swagger annotations and build a swagger compliant endpoint for a [swagger compliant ui](https://petstore.swagger.io/).

 This is a fork of [Swagger-Akka-Http](https://github.com/swagger-akka-http/swagger-akka-http).
+If you are switching over from Swagger-Akka-Http and are using an old version, please upgrade first before switching to Swagger-Pekko-Http.

 The [OpenAPI spec](https://swagger.io/specification/) is helpful for understanding the swagger api and resource declaration semantics behind swagger-core annotations.